Gyoxxi/Disney-World-Planner/README.md

 # Disney World Planner
 Disney World Planner is a planning tool that creates an optimized itinerary for a trip to Disney's Magic Kingdom Orlando based on user preferences.

-This is the open-source version for local MySQL database.
+This is the open-source version using local MySQL database.

 ## Key Features
 - List of rides in Disney World Orlando with ride information and historical statistics on wait time